 - Normal colour vision

-Starting salaries will vary according to assessment during the interviews, relevant/useful work experience and completion of full-time National Service (for males).
+The monthly starting salary will vary according to assessment during the interviews, relevant/useful work experience and completion of full-time National Service (for male applicants).

 INVEST RETIREMENT PLAN: